-NONCONFORMING STRUCTURE BUILDING - A structure or building, the size, dimensions and location of which were lawful prior to the adoption, revision or amendment of a this Zoning Ordinance but which fails, by reason of such adoption, revision or amendment, to conform to the present requirements of the zoning ordinance district.
+NONCONFORMING STRUCTURE BUILDING - A structure or building, the size, dimensions and location of which were lawful prior to the adoption, revision or amendment of a this Zoning Ordinance but which fails, by reason of such said adoption, revision or amendment, to conform to the present requirements of the zoning ordinance distriet.

-NONCONFORMING LOT - A lot, the area, dimensions and location of which were lawful prior to the adoption, revision or amendment of the this Zoning Ordinance but which fails, by reason of such adoption, revision or amendment, to conform to the present requirements of the zoning district.
+NONCONFORMING LOT - A lot, the area, dimensions and location of which were lawful prior to the adoption, revision or amendment of the this Zoning Ordinance but which fails, by reason of such said adoption, revision or amendment, to conform to the present requirements of the zoning district.

-NONCONFORMING USE - A lawful use of a building, other structure or use of land which predated the adoption of the zoning use regulations now and/or previously in effect and which would not be a use authorized in the district designation currently applied to that site.
+NONCONFORMING USE - A use of a building, structure or parcel of land which was lawful prior to the adoption, revision or amendment of this Zoning Ordinance but which fails, by reason of said adoption, revision or amendment, to conform to the present requirements of the zoning ordinance.
+A lawful use of a building, other structure or use of land which predated the adoption of the zoning use regulations now and/or previously in effect and which would not be a use authorized in the district designation currently applied to that site.